 Freeing the Mind from The Burden of Religion

 The first of the “three greatest burdens” deals with your beliefs concerning spiritual reality.
 Here’s the first hurdle.
 Everyone who identifies with a religion doesn’t see it as a burden.
-Their faith can become so much a part of their identity that they don’t feel its weight and effects.
+Their faith can become a part of their identity that they don’t feel its weight and effects.
 But the reality is most religions create boundaries that dictate thoughts and values.

 Some religions use their doctrines to justify harmful actions.
 You will see everything from murder, war, rape, incest, and discrimination.
 It teaches people to objectify genders.
 Religion justifies hate and excuses to wage war against those who do not hold the same beliefs.
 These are burdens that the “deeply religious” own, even if you deny they exist.
 They color your thinking and values, and you can see them if you do an honest self-appraisal.